Exemption 4—Marine Safety (Recreational use)

 Exemption 04 does not make your vessel a recreational vessel.
-Domestic commercial vessel requirements other than crewing and operational area continue to apply.
+Domestic commercial vessel requirements other than crewing and operational area limitations still apply.

 Chartering a vessel

-If someone charters a boat to you and you use it recreationally, Exemption 4 does not apply, because the owner is operating it commercially.
-However, if the owner uses it themselves recreationally—for example to take friends fishing—the owner may be able to operate under Exemption 04.
+If someone charters a boat to you and you use it recreationally, Exemption 04 does not apply, because chartering a vessel is a commercial activity.
+If the owner uses it recreationally—for example to take friends fishing—the owner may be able to operate under Exemption 04.

 Relocating a vessel

-Exemption 04 cannot be used to take a domestic commercial vessel overseas, or to relocate a domestic commercial vessel.
+Exemption 04 cannot be used to take a domestic commercial vessel overseas or to relocate it.